 I am often asked for tips from my readers.
-One they commonly say is that they start losing weight following a weight loss plan such as Slimming World but get bored or find it hard to stick to.
+They commonly say that they start losing weight following a weight loss plan such as Slimming World but get bored or find it hard to stick to.
 I think the reason for this is that so many people see it as a diet.
-They considering it a temporary measure to lose weight, not a healthy lifestyle change.
+They consider it a temporary measure to lose weight, not a healthy lifestyle change.

 Changing the mindset

 The first thing they think of is that to lose weight you need to diet.
 You think you have to starve and eat foods you don’t like.
 This is seen as essential in order to lose the weight you want.

 I have been guilty of this in the past too and this is probably why other eating plans and diets I followed did not work and I became morbidly obese.
 I believe the key to successfully losing weight and keeping it off is to make it a change to your lifestyle for the long term.

 Eating healthily isn’t just a measure to lose weight.
 It is a way of staying a healthy weight when you are happy with your size.
 The way we think about food has to change otherwise we lose weight and then regain it again and again because our unhealthy habits are still there.

 I imagine most of my readers have at some point been a yoyo dieter too so you know where I am coming from here!

 My 10 tips to help make it a lifestyle change instead of a diet

 Bin the takeaway menus